felipelouza/mm-repair/Readme.md

-# Better Matrix–Vector Multiplication via Hybrid Matrix Compression
+# Hybrid Compression for Memory-Efficient Matrix–Vector Multiplication

 `mm-RePair-H` is a lossless matrix compression framework that supports matrix–vector multiplication directly over the compressed data, with no need to decompress first.